Beyond the Darkness (film): Plot

-A few days later, a jogger twists her ankle around Francesco's home, and he invites her in.
+Days later, a jogger twists her ankle near Francesco's home, and he invites her in.
 They have sex on his bed, until Francesco reveals Anna's corpse right next to them.
-Once more, a fight ensues.
-Francesco bites her neck and eats a huge chunk of her flesh.
+Another fight ensues.
+Francesco bites her neck and eats a chunk of her flesh.
 He and Iris burn her corpse in the furnace downstairs.
+When Iris threatens to dispose of Anna's body, Francesco gives in and offers to marry her and make her mistress of the house.